christf/decentral_network/decentral_freifunk.md

 implementation of a babel statistics provider that is required for large networks.
 We'll have to come up with something else.
 See respondd.md for a discussion of these.

+# Terminology

+## Exit-Node

+A Freifunk-Router that allows traffic to exit the Freifunk-Network through its WAN-interface.
+There it may be routed through a VPN or exit directly.

+## Uplink-Node

+A Freifunk-Router that has at least one VPN connection to maintain its connectivity to the Freifunk network in addition to WIFI/LAN-mesh.

+## Mesh-only-Node

+A Freifunk-Router that is neither Exit- nor Uplink-node.